Policy Model

 Policy priorities

-Global Shield will focus its policy research, development and diffusion on all-hazards global catastrophic riskGCR.
-There are four categories for all-hazard GCR that Global Shield consider:
+Global Shield will focus its policy research, development and diffusion on all-hazards global catastrophic risk:

 1. Strategic policy: Strategic policy research relates to the policy-making processes and structures that might relate to GCR, such as policy levers and instruments, engagement and influence, agenda-setting, institutions, decision-making, and framing and messaging.
 Understanding how GCR relates to strategic policy making will help inform how we should engage policy and help prioritize our policy efforts.